 Performing these tasks alone can be very difficult otherwise.
-Even drives that have failed and look to be completely erased can still have be auditable in many cases.
 The technology for data and memory recovery is simply too good these days.

 And a security breach might not just be expensive to your company’s budget and reputation.
 A major breach can pose the risk of a complete shutdown that would require a full-on data center recovery.

 Put the Right Processes in Place

 Many IT organizations have basic policies and practices around erasure and disposal of old equipment that’s housing valuable data.
 You may be surprised by how outdated, expensive, inefficient, etc. these procedures are.

 However, they’re not a bad place to start.
 When you’re ready to decommission systems, it’s good to make sure to have the proper decommission checklist added to your general operations plans.

 But as technology continues to advance and the complexity of storage systems grows in the way in which they can store information through multiple layers of persistent cache as well as more advanced encryption, you’ll need to enlist the help of an IT asset disposition company.